Flood Safety Tips

 • Be aware of the possibility of GAS LEAKS.
 DO NOT SMOKE, USE CANDLES, LANTERNS, OR OPEN FLAMES OF ANY KIND until you know the gas has been turned off and the area has been ventilated.
 Use a flashlight to inspect for damage if you are unsure or until you know the gas is OFF.

-• Drowning is the #1 cause of flood related deaths, mostly during flash floods.
+• Drowning is the #1 cause of flood-related deaths, mostly during flash floods.
 Do not walk through flowing water.
 Currents can be very deceptive and just six inches of moving water can knock you off your feet.
-If you must walk through standing water use a pole or stick to insure the ground is still there.
+If you must walk through standing water use a pole or stick to ensure the ground is still there.
 NEVER let children play in flood waters.
 Besides the danger of drowning or becoming injured, flood water can cause serious illness if ingested.

 • Do not drive though a flooded area.
 MORE PEOPLE DIE IN CARS THAN ANYWHERE ELSE.
 Do not drive around road barriers.
 The water could be too deep or the road/bridge washed out.

 • Stay away from power and electrical wires.
-The #2 cause of deaths in floods is electrocution.
+The #2 cause of death in floods is electrocution.
 Electrical currents travel through water.
 Report downed power lines to Consumers Energy.

 • Remember to assist your neighbors.
 Especially anyone you know who is elderly, has disabilities or infants.